dominno/django-moderation/README.rst

     List of manager names on which moderation manager will be enabled.
 Default: ['objects']

 ``moderation_manager_class``
-    Default manager class that will enabled on model class managers passed in
+    Default manager class that will enabled on model class managers passed in ``manager_names``.

-``manager_names``.
 This class takes care of filtering out any objects that are not approved yet.
 Default: ModerationObjectsManager

+``visibility_column``
+    If you want a performance boost, define visibility field on your model and add option ``visibility_column = 'your_field'`` on moderator class.
+Field must by a BooleanField.
+The manager that decides which model objects should be excluded when it were rejected, will first use this option to properly display (or hide) objects that are registered with moderation.
+Use this option if you can define visibility column in your model and want to boost performance.
+By default when accessing model objects that are under moderation, one extra query is executed per object in query set to determine if object should be excluded from query set.
+This method benefit those who do not want to add any fields to their Models.
+Default: None.

 ``auto_approve_for_superusers``
     Auto approve objects changed by superusers.
 Default: True